akshayreddykotha/akshayreddykotha.github.io/_posts/.ipynb_checkpoints/2020-08-07-chipotle-item-analysis-checkpoint.md

 )
 ```

     There are 4622 observations and 5 features in this dataset.
+They are order_id, quantity, item_name, choice_description, item_price.

     There are 50 different items in this dataset such as Chips and Fresh Tomato Salsa, Izze, Nantucket Nectar, Chips and Tomatillo-Green Chili Salsa, Chicken Bowl...